Battle of the Menin Road Ridge: Fifth Army

 To the north of 9th (Scottish) Division the 55th (West Lancashire) Division began the day under strength after the losses of 31 July.
 Replacements had arrived slowly and 1,000 soldiers were left out of the battle, having arrived too late to be trained for the attack.
-German artillery and machine-gun fire from Reserve Regiment 91 of the 2nd Guards Reserve Division, engaged the infantry with massed small-arms fire as the attack began.
+German artillery and machine-gun fire from Reserve Regiment 91 of the 2nd Guard Reserve Division, engaged the infantry with massed small-arms fire as the attack began.
 The mist worked to the Germans' advantage in this part of the front, because the depleted British units missed several German strong points and dugouts, from which the Germans were able to stop the British support waves from moving up.
 The advanced troops realising this either halted or turned back and lost the barrage.
 The difficulties of the division were made worse at 7:08 a.m., when the scheduled advance to the final objective coincided with the dispersal of the mist.

 Reserves were pushed forward around 10:00 a.m. from the 166th Brigade, which allowed the 165th and 164th brigades to take the first objective around Gallipoli Farm and the Schuler Galleries in front of Schuler Farm, by noon.
 Fighting at Hill 35 continued and the Germans regained Hill 37 with a counter-attack.
 Machine-guns were placed in the Schuler Galleries and nine machine-guns were dug in near Keir Farm, with which the British stopped German counter-attacks from making further progress.
 In the afternoon the rest of the reserve brigade captured Hills 35 and 37, which dominated the Zonnebeke spur.
 The right of the division established touch with the 9th (Scottish) Division but the centre and left of 55th (West Lancashire) Division were 500 yd short of the final objective.